-- WHITE, ALICE; unmarried; born in Paterson, N. J. Write her at First National studio.
-Free fance star.
-Stellar roles in "Show Girl of Hollywood," "The Widow From Chicago," First National. - WHITE, MARJORIE; married to Eddie Tierney; born in Oklahoma City, Okla.
+WHITE, ALICE; unmarried; born in Paterson, N. J. Write her at First National studio.
+Free lance star.
+Stellar roles in "Show Girl of Hollywood," "The Widow From Chicago," First National.

+WHITE, MARJORIE; married to Eddie Tierney; born in Oklahoma City, Okla.
 Write her at Fox studio.
 Contract player.
 Featured roles in "Svenson's Wild Party" and "Happy Days."
 Totsy in "Stolen Thunder."
-D-6 in "Just Imagine," all for Fox. - WILSON, LOIS; unmarried; born in Pittsburgh, Pa.
+D-6 in "Just Imagine," all for Fox.

+WILSON, LOIS; unmarried; born in Pittsburgh, Pa.
 Write her at Warner Bros. studio.
 Free lance player.
-Feminine leads in "Conquest" and "Kid Gloves," Warner Bros., "Once a Gentleman," James Cruze, and "Temptation," Columbia. - WITHERS, GRANT; married to Loretta Young; born in Pueblo, Colo.
+Feminine leads in "Conquest" and "Kid Gloves," Warner Bros., "Once a Gentleman," James Cruze, and "Temptation," Columbia.

+WITHERS, GRANT; married to Loretta Young; born in Pueblo, Colo.
 Write him at Warner Bros. studio.
 Contract star.
 Angel in "Penny Arcade."
 Bob Lawrence in "Scarlet Pages."
-Bill in "The Steel Highway," all for Warner Bros. - WOLHEIM, LOUIS; married to non-professional; born in New York City.
+Bill in "The Steel Highway," all for Warner Bros.

+WOLHEIM, LOUIS; married to non-professional; born in New York City.
 Write him at RKO studio.
-Contract playerdirector.
+Contract player-director.
 Starred in "Danger Lights."
 McVeagh in "Sheep's Clothing."
-Comedian in "The Silver Horde," all for RKO. - WOOLSEY, ROBERT; married to non-professional, born in Oakland, Calif.
+Comedian in "The Silver Horde," all for RKO.

+WOOLSEY, ROBERT; married to non-professional, born in Oakland, Calif.
 Write him at RKO studio.
 Contract star.
 Prof. Bird in "The Cuckoos."
-Ginger in "Disiana."
+Ginger in "Dixiana."
 Gilbert in "Half Shot at Sunrise."
-Co-starred in "Hook, Line and Sinker," all for RKO. - WRAY, FAY; married to John Monk Saunders; born in Alberta, Canada.
+Co-starred in "Hook, Line and Sinker," all for RKO.

+WRAY, FAY; married to John Monk Saunders; born in Alberta, Canada.
 Write her at Paramount studio.
 Contract player.
 Daisy in "The Sea God," Paramount.
 Feminine lead in "Captain Thunder," Warner Bros.
-Helen Pierce in "Dirigible," Columbia.
-Anatasia in "Stampede," Paramount. - YOUNG, LORETTA; married to Grant Withers; born in Salt Lake City, Utah.
+In "Dirigible," Columbia.
+Anatasia in "Stampede," Paramount.

+YOUNG, LORETTA; married to Grant Withers; born in Salt Lake City, Utah.
 Write her at First National.
 Contract star.
-Featured role in "Kismet."
-First National.
+Featured role in "Kismet," First National.
 Dorothy in "The Devil to Pay," for Samuel Goldwyn.
 Feminine lead in "Beau Ideal," RKO.

-Printed in the U. S. A. by Art Color Printing Company, at Dunellen, N. J.